Optimal dividend distribution under Markov-regime switching: Algorithm to compute the value function

-From the definition of $U$ and the dynamic programming equation we directly see that $Uv \leq V\leq Uw$ if $v\leq U\leq w$.
-In particular, taking $v=v_0^-$ and $w=v_0^+$, implies that $v_n^-\leq V\leq v_n^+$.
+From the definition of $U$ and the dynamic programming equation we directly see that $Uv \leq V\leq Uw$ if $v\leq V\leq w$.
+In particular, taking $v=v_0^-$ and $w=v_0^+$ and repeatedly applying the former inequality yields that $v_n^-\leq V\leq v_n^+$.
 It follows from Lemma \ref{lem:Uvn} that $v_n^+$ and $v_n^-$ converge to the unique fixed point of $U$, which is therefore equal to $V$.
-Next note that in view of Lemma \ref{lem:Uv} $v_n^\pm$ are concave (as we took $v_0^\pm\in\mc C$), so that $V$, being a point-wise limit of concave functions, is also concave.
-This completes the proof of Proposition \ref{prop:iter}.
+Next note that, in view of Lemma \ref{lem:Uv}, $v_n^\pm$ are concave (as we took $v_0^\pm\in\mc C$), so that $V$, a pointwise limit of concave functions, is also concave.
+This completes the proof of Proposition \ref{prop:iter}. \exit